Coronavirus & education

 Coronavirus - support with education for children and young people with SEND

 Coronavirus has meant a series of changes around education.
-These have led to a lot of concerns and questions for families with children and young people with SEND about what is happening with their child’s education during coronavirus.
-The situation continues to change with the new lockdown in January 2021 and the roadmap to ease that from March.
-We will keep updating this section.
+These have led to a lot of concerns and questions for families with children and young people with SEND about what is happening with their child’s education and even though things are meant to be back to normal now the impact of Covid on children and young people’s education is stiill being felt.

 Being at school

-All types of school and educational settings are again having to work out how to organise teaching, the curriculum, classrooms and the school day to offer the best education they can but still minimise the risk of transmission of coronavirus.
-The government’s guidance about how they should do this has been updated and is set out for each type of education setting:
+All types of school and educational settings have had to work out how to organise teaching, the curriculum, classrooms and the school day to offer the best education they can but whilst managing any risk of transmission of coronavirus.
+The government’s guidance about how they should do this has been updated again ready for the start of the autumn term 2021 and is set out for each type of education setting:

 In this section we try to cover the questions and issues you will have about all this and where to get further support or advice if you need this.
 The government’s overall guide for parents is also worth a look.